Types of Polymorphism

 Note that the method return type is NOT a part of it’s signature

 // Although return-type different, signatures same.
-So INVALID
+So NOT ALLOWED

 void add(int a, int b) { cout << a + b << endl; }